Thank you. Based on todays drive to work I think 31-32 is about as good as I will get.

 Black SD, Pan Roof,18 way seats, Nav, PCM, PASM etc

-Avid car collector really should sell some
+Avid car collector :D really should sell some ;)

-I am pleasantly surprised.
-I thought the tech would be a bit behind but some of it I prefer to the BMW.
-Performance is more than fine, it's quicker and smoother than I expected.
-I too miss HUD the most and not having RTTI.nick265sprint wrote: ↑Sat Mar 14, 2020 8:37 pm Welcome great looking car.
+nick265sprint wrote: Sat Mar 14, 2020 8:37 pm Welcome great looking car.
 I did the same swap from a 435D to Macan S D 6 weeks and 1500 miles ago.
 I've been averaging about 35mpg, sometimes up to 38 on motorway runs.
 Really pleased I moved over, much more practical car, only thing I miss is the HUD.
 Used the birds-eye view parking to great effect today to get into a space I didn't think I could squeeze a Fiat500 into, red at both ends, but superb system.

 First tank almost complete and an indicated 34mpg.
 So long term 35mpg sounds spot on allowing for the warmer weather.